PhilipVigus/robot-assignment/README.md

 # Robot Assignment

-## Time spent

-I noticed while running manual tests very late on that there was an issue with the coordinate system I had used.
-The fix for this was not straightforward, and unfortunately led to me having to spend extra time on the project.
-In the end I spent around 6-7 hours in total.

-## Other issues/areas for improvement
+## Issues/areas for improvement

 In addition to the comments I've written against the code itself, this is a summary of the main points:

+* The main unfinished area is around parsing the command string from the user.
+At the moment the Controller class does everything itself, which means the MoveRobot function is doing too much and is at the wrong level of abstraction.
+I would address this in the following way (which is basically an implementation of the Command pattern)
+    * Introduce a parseCommands method on the Parser class.
+This would parse the command string into a list of Command instances
+    * There would be three Command classes (Forward, Left and Right), each implementing a Command interface with a single execute method.
+    * The robot instance would be passed into each command's constructor, and the execute method would call the respective method on the robot to complete the command.
+* Parser, Robot and Direction should all be implementing interfaces to make it easier to swap in and out alternate implementations in consumer classes
 * Change use of 'Moves' to 'Commands' to match language used in task spec.
 This would involve renaming classes and instance variables as appropriate
-* Rework the moveRobot function in the Controller class (see comments in the class itself for details)
-* Introduce interfaces for the Parser and Robot to implement.
-At the moment, consumers of these classes are using concrete instances, which is not great.
-By using interfaces instead it would be possible to easily swap out different implementations
-* Encapsulate input and output streams so that they can be more easily mocked.
-This should allow me to solve the issue with testing the different Reader classes.
-When I tried to mock the ConsoleUi class, it errored.
-I spent some time trying to work out why but eventually moved on.
+* Either work out why Mockito won't mock ConsoleUi, or write a mock of the UI interface (the latter is probably easier, but in the long run it's probably better to understand why mocking ConsoleUI is failing).
+This would allow me to add missing tests for the Reader classes.
+* Create Input and Output interfaces and create implementations of these for System input and output and pass these into UI constructors.
+This would make it much easier to swap out different types of input and output, eg voice, joystick etc
+* All display strings need to be moved to a resource bundle
+* Handle potential integer overflows with user inputted numbers
+* I initially started the project targeting 17.
+However, this caused a clash with Maven when I tried to build the project artifact from the command line with Maven.
+Downgrading to 14 fixed this so that I could progress with the project, but I need to work out what the problem is, as 17 should not have caused a problem